Automation Action: ChatGPT

 Your OpenAI account will set a rate limit for the maximum requests per minute.
 The Open AI API Key - Rate Limit Retries setting determines how many times ThinkAutomation will retry the request if a rate limit error is returned.
 It will automatically increase the wait time for each retry.
 The default wait period is 30 seconds.
 If the request still fails after the retries then an error will be raised.

-ChatGPT has many uses.
+ChatGPT has many uses within ThinkAutomation.
 Other than being a regular chat bot that has knowledge of many subjects, you can use it to:

-- Create a Chat Bot using the Web Chat Message Source type that can answer specific questions about your business by adding context using the Embedded Knowledge Store.
+• Create a Chat Bot using the Web Chat Message Source type that can answer specific questions about your business by adding private context using the Embedded Knowledge Store.

-- Provided automated responses to incoming support emails, utilizing the Embedded Knowledge Store.
+• Provide automated responses to incoming emails or SMS messages, utilizing the Embedded Knowledge Store.

 and much more.
 See: Examples - OpenAI